Billings Chamber Proposes Better Building Design To Reduce Crime

-“So those of you who do not know what CPTED is the four pricipals are access control, natural surveillance, territorial reinforcement and maintenance," he says.
+“So those of you who do not know what CPTED is the four priciples are access control, natural surveillance, territorial reinforcement and maintenance," Johnson said.

 About 300 business owners, community leaders and members of the Billings Police and Fire departments listened to Johnson’s presentation on CPTED.